rosenpass/rosenpass/readme.md

 ## Protocol Benchmark

-The trace that is being written to lives in a new crate `rosenpass-bench-util` (in directory `bench-util`).
+The trace that is being written to lives in a new module `trace_bench` in the util crate.
 A basic benchmark that performs some minor statistical analysis of the trace can be run using

 ```